geopandas/pyogrio/README.md

 {
     "crs": <EPSG code or WKT string>,
-    "encoding": <"UTF-8" if designated as such by data source, otherwise "ISO-8859-1" if a Shapefile, or determined from the system encoding or passed in by user>, "fields": <ndarray of shape (n, 2), pairs of field name and numpy dtype>, "geometry": <GeoJSON geometry type name, e.g., "Polygon">
+    "encoding": <"UTF-8" if designated as such by data source, otherwise "ISO-8859-1" if a Shapefile, or determined from the system encoding or passed in by user>, "fields": <ndarray of field names>,
+    "geometry": <GeoJSON geometry type name, e.g., "Polygon">
 }
 ```